EPILEPSY

 Typical & Atypical Absence Seizures

-• Typical absence seizures begin and end abruptly.
+• Typical absence seizures start and stop suddenly

-• Falling is more common with atypical absence seizures.
+• Falls occur more often with atypical absence seizures

 Tonic Seizure Symptoms